Danilo-Araujo-Silva/debugdanjs/README.md

  - variable: is the variable or the object you want to inspect.
  - title: is the title to identify your variable.
- - prefix: is the prefix you want to appear in all of dump lines.
+ - prefix: is the prefix you would like to appear on all dump lines.

 ##Examples
 Dumping the body element: